CaptainArbitrary/ManyMedicines/README.md

 <img alt="Daylily Root Tea" src="Common/Textures/Things/Item/Drug/MMeds_DaylilyRootTea.png" align="left" width="128">

 Tea made from daylily roots has antiemetic properties and can provide some relief from food poisoning, gut worms and other gastrointestinal maladies.
+Over-consumption causes severe rebound nausea.

 This tea can be brewed over a campfire or at a stove from three daylily roots.
-It prevents vomiting for about nine hours.
+It prevents vomiting for about twelve hours.

 #### Dandelion Leaf Tea